Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Methodology

-We extend the above feature fusion method and design the learning strategy of SSID: randomly sample and fuse features from different domains to generate labeled, style-rich features to enrich the feature space of each class, so as to implicitly transfer class-discriminative information from the source to the target domain.
+Building on the feature fusion method, we design the learning strategy of SSID: randomly sample and fuse features from different domains to generate labeled, style-rich features.
+This strategy enriches the feature space of each class and implicitly transfers class-discriminative information from the source to the target domain.